Above: The code names used for D-Day beach landings

 Above: Europe's gratitude cannot be overstated.
 Museums and monuments are everywhere.

-It is unknown who carved the symbolic plane in the sand, but the gratitude of European survivors and their descendants remains legendary.
-To quote their ancestors, "The sight of Allied planes on June 6th was the best day of our lives.
-It meant our prayers had been answered."
-Allied Forces of WW2 are honored in museums and monuments all over Europe.
-Even the locals build humble memorials for every Allied crash site they find.
+Above: It is unknown who carved this in the sand, but the gratitude of Europe for Allied assistance during WW2 remains legendary.
+To quote them, "The sight of those planes flying over us on June 6th was the best day of our lives.
+It meant our desperate prayers had been answered."
+Allied Forces of WW2 are honored throughout Europe in countless museums, monuments and even homemade sculptures erected by survivors, their children, grandchildren and great-grandchildren.

-An unknown tourist caught a soldier lost in thought while guarding Normandy Beach.
+Above: An unknown tourist caught this soldier lost in thought while guarding Normandy Beach.